billooms/COrnLathe/README.md

 This software was developed on a Mac computer running OSX 10.9.5 with NetBeans IDE and requires Java8.
 It has not been tested on any version of Windows.

+An introductory video to the software can be viewed at https://www.youtube.com/watch?v=CIrmx5xQgz8

 LICENSE:

 This program is free software: you can redistribute it and/or modify it under the terms